getonbrd/getonbrd-ruby/README.md

 ### Private facet

-Authenticated access to your company's data. an API key - that can be found in the page of settings within your account in Get on Board - is needed.
+Authenticated access to your company's data. an API key - that can be found in the settings page of your account in Get on Board - is needed.

 #### Initialize the library with the API Key